 We aim to raise awareness of the concerns of the local parishes that Minority Ethnic Anglicans face, and offer support to those who work alongside them such as incumbents of black (BAME) majority parishes.
-Hopefully, you saw the notice in our parish bulletin advertising the black history month celebrations at Southwark Cathedral which was held on zoom on the 3rd of October which focused on Black History and Environmental Justice.
-If you missed it, you may wish to join Kington MEAC today at 5pm, the theme this year is the Criminal Justice System and its impact on black and ethnic minorities.
-Zoom details are published on our parish bulletin on the internet or at the back of church there is a large notice with the information to enable you join in.
+Hopefully, you saw the notice in our parish bulletin advertising the black history month celebrations at Southwark Cathedral which was held on zoom on the 3rd of October.
+If you missed it, you may wish to join Kington MEAC on the 25th of October at 5pm, the zoom details will be published on our parish bulletin nearer the time or you may ask Mark or myself and the theme this year is Black Youth, Police, Justice and Prison.

-Many at times when you are faced with challenges, do you just give up or persist like Jacob or the widow, what keeps you going until you receive your blessing.
-You do not give up.
-"Be persistent with prayer", this does not mean endless repetition or painfully long prayer sessions.
+What keeps you going until you receive your blessing, do not give up.
+Be persistent with prayer, it does not mean endless repetition or painfully long prayer sessions.
 Always praying means keeping our requests constantly before God as we live day by day believing he will answer.
 When we live by faith, we do not give up.
 God may delay answering but his delays always have good reasons.
 As we persist in prayer we grow in character, faith, and hope.
 CMEAC started in 1987 and we are still aware that we have not spread the news to everybody.
 Black History Month reminds us of the perseverance of all who have gone before us and never gave up.
 Today, we at Kingston MEAC continue to be a presence and invite you to come on board, to join us, as together we can challenge the structures that caused and still cause so much injustice to other people and to change our attitudes too, it is our duty as Christians to work towards justice for all through our prayers and actions.
-I conclude with a quote by Umar, a commentator, in response to tribal and religious conflict in Nigeria, "that there are two tribes and religions in the world, the good and the bad.
+I conclude with a quote in response to tribal and religious conflict in Nigeria by Umar, a commentator, "that there are two tribes and religions in the world, the good and the bad.
 Those that belong to the good will continue to do good and be judged by their deeds.
 Those that have chosen to belong to bad will reap what they sow, however the world will be a better place if we all belong to one tribe, the good tribe whether we are black, brown or white".
 Amen.